 Highest Fiber Food Chart [Free Download]

-As promised, here is the Highest Fiber Food Chart so you can print it and put it in your fridge, take it grocery shopping, and share it with your loved ones!
+As promised, here is your Highest Fiber Food Chart!
+If you’d like, you can print it and put it in your fridge, take it grocery shopping, and even share it with your loved ones!

-If you’re interested in knowing the list of low fiber foods, check out our Low Fiber Food List Free Download.
+If you’re interested in learning more about low fiber foods, check out our Low Fiber Food List [Free Download].

-Here are some practical tips that you might find helpful to start adding more fiber-rich foods to your daily diet!
+Don’t worry, we’re sharing some practical tips that you might find helpful to start adding more fiber-rich foods to your daily diet.

 - Add chia seeds to your yogurt, toast, salads, or smoothies.

 Chia seeds are a powerhouse.
-In just 2 tablespoons you can get 8g of fiber!
+In just 2 tablespoons you can get 8 grams of fiber!
 They have a mild flavor and can be added to foods such as yogurt, toast, salads, or smoothies.

 - Snack on fruits and nuts

 Feeling hungry in between meals?
-Don’t hesitate to get a snack to give your body the energy it needs.
+Don’t hesitate to grab a snack to reenergize your body.
 A great way to add more high fiber foods into your day is by snacking with high fiber options.

-Remember: Although it may feel like you are making small changes, every little step forward is positively impacting your health and they add up in the long run.
-Each step counts!
+Remember, although it may feel like you are making small changes, every little step forward is positively impacting your health and adds up in the long run.
+Every step counts!

 We hope that after reading this article you feel inspired and empowered to start eating more fiber-rich foods every day.